saleor/saleor-app-payment-authorize.net/README.md

 - PayPal (_in progress_)
 - Apple Pay (_in progress_)

+### Payment flow

+1. Execute `checkoutCreate` mutation from the front-end.
+2. Execute `paymentGatewayInitialize` mutation from the front-end.
+   `paymentGatewayInitialize` app handler (`payment-gateway-initialize-session.ts`) will go through all the implemented payment methods and return the data needed to render their UI.
+Currently, this webhook is redundant, as it does not return any meaningful data.
+You could hardcode the list of payment methods in the front-end.
+It may change once Apple Pay and PayPal are implemented.
+3. When Accept Hosted is selected:
+   1. The front-end will execute `transactionInitialize` mutation.
+The app will return the data needed to render the Accept Hosted payment form.
+It couldn't be done during the `paymentGatewayInitialize` because Saleor transaction must exist before the payment form is rendered.
+   2. Accept Hosted will communicate with Authorize.net API and create a corresponding transaction.
+   3. When a callback is received from Authorize.net, the front-end will execute `transactionProcess` mutation.
+The app will try to confirm the transaction on the `transaction-process-session` webhook.
+If the Authorize transaction was successful, the Saleor transaction status will change to `AUTHORIZATION_SUCCESS`.
+4. When the status of Authorize transaction change in Authorize.net, the app will synchronize the change with Saleor through webhooks.
+There is no flow for the CHARGE event, as the app only authorizes the transactions.
+The CHARGE event is expected to happen outside of the app.

 ### Assumptions

 - The app only authorizes the transactions.
 The CHARGE event is expected to happen outside of the app.
 The app will synchronize the CHARGE event with Saleor through webhooks.